-Community projects selected to participate will each have a table to display information about their organization, projects, and research priorities.
-In “speed dating” style, interested researchers will rotate throughout the room at prescribed times to learn more about organizations in their interest area and see if there are mutually beneficial opportunities for collaborating.
-Attendees will also have the opportunity to discuss collaborations during the networking session.
-Light refreshments will be served.
+Community projects selected to participate will each have a table to display information about their organization and research priorities.
+In speed-dating style, interested researchers will rotate throughout the room at prescribed times to learn more about each organization and see if there are mutually beneficial opportunities for collaborating.
+Attendees will have additional opportunity to discuss collaborations during the networking session.
+Light refreshments will be provided